connormack/Car-Park-Finder/docs/deployment.md

 ![Insert screenshots here](images/UC3-UserGuide5.PNG)

 Alternatively, the application allows us to obtain a visual representation of the free of charge car parks within Bristol.
-The following set of screenshots represents the user guide to achieve the objective of displaying all the free of charge car parks in Bristol.
+The following set of screenshots represents the user guide to achieve the objective of displaying all the free of charge car parks in the Bristol area.

 ![Insert screenshots here](images/UC3-UserGuide6.PNG)